SefionITServices/clearPanel/docs/VPS-DEPLOYMENT.md

-# VPS Deployment Guide - Step by Step
+﻿# VPS Deployment Guide - Step by Step

-Complete guide to deploy hPanel on your VPS from scratch.
+Complete guide to deploy clearPanel on your VPS from scratch.

 ## Prerequisites